bharatanve/Documentation/BCEP.md

   Through our initiatives students get the opportunity to attend industry standard events, conferences, meet-ups and much more where they can talk to people like Founders, CEOs and other major roles.

   ### ✦ Work at a Startup
-  An initiative to help students put their skills into practical use by working at an emerging startup right from their college life.
+  Work at a Startup is an initiative to help students put their skills into practical use by working at emerging startups right from their college life.
   And much more..!

   ---
   ### Why join Bharatanve Campus Experience Program ?